Terms of service

 a. they are the result of statutory regulations or provisions; or

-Article 13 – Delivery and performance
+Article 13 - Delivery and execution

 Termination: